Orion Samuelson

 Orion Samuelson (/ˈɔriən/ OR-ee-ən; born March 31, 1934) is a retired American broadcaster, known for his agriculture broadcasts and his ability to explain agribusiness and food production in an understandable way.
 He was inducted into the Radio Hall of Fame in 2003.

 Career

-Many of those living in the Midwest over the past six decades remember the big, booming voice of Orion Samuelson that explained the business of agriculture and food production in an understandable way.
-He was a good guy and a good listener.

 Samuelson was born on a dairy farm in Ontario, Wisconsin, near LaCrosse.
 Growing up on the farm Samuelson was expected to take over the family business, but a leg disease made it impossible to do heavy work.
 He considered becoming a Lutheran pastor before deciding on six months of radio school.
 His early work was based in Wisconsin, at WKLJ in Sparta, WHBY in Appleton, and WBAY-TV/AM in Green Bay.